Temporary Emigration

 What temporary emigration does to your estimates

-To make the consequences concrete, let us think about what happens if you have genuine temporary emigration but ignore it and fit a model that assumes all animals are always available.
+Let’s make this concrete and walk through what actually goes wrong if you’ve got real temporary emigration but you ignore it and fit a model that assumes everyone’s always available.

-If some animals are temporarily absent, your observed detection rate across all secondary occasions in a primary period will be lower than the true detection probability for animals that are actually present.
-The model, not knowing about temporary absence, will attribute this entirely to poor detection.
-So \(\hat{p}\) will be biased downward.
+If some animals are temporarily absent, then the detection rate you observe across all the secondary occasions in a period comes out lower than the true detection probability for the animals that are genuinely there.
+The model has no idea some animals were off elsewhere, so it pins the whole shortfall on bad detection.
+Result: \(\hat{p}\) gets biased downward.

-This is the same apparent survival problem we introduced back in the detection problem page, just with a new mechanism.
-Temporary emigration is one of the things that wedges apart true survival from apparent survival.
+This is the same apparent-survival problem we met all the way back on the detection problem page, just arriving through a different door.
+Temporary emigration is one more thing that prises true survival apart from apparent survival.

 The full model with temporary emigration

-Adding temporary emigration to the robust design equations gives us one more latent state to track.
-Each animal at each primary period now has both a survival state \(z_{i,t}\) (alive or dead, where \(z_{i,t} = 1\) means alive) and an availability state \(a_{i,t}\) (available or unavailable), conditional on being alive.
+Adding temporary emigration to the robust design just means tracking one more hidden state per animal.
+At each primary period, every animal now carries a survival state \(z_{i,t}\) (alive or dead, with \(z_{i,t} = 1\) meaning alive) and, if it’s alive, an availability state \(a_{i,t}\) (around, or off elsewhere).

 The availability process, following RMark’s convention, is: